appbaseio/reactivesearch/README.md

 2. `cd` into the project directory

-3. checkout `v2` branch
+3. checkout `dev` branch

 4. fetch the submodules.
-In case you've not set ssh for github, change the URLs in `.gitmodules` to use `https` instead
+In case you don't have `ssh` setup for github, change the URLs in `.gitmodules` to use `https` instead

 ```bash
 git submodule init